 Matt loves running and touch football.

-Sara has a Bachelor of Physiotherapy and worked for Queensland Health for two years in Warwick before joining The Friendlies almost 10 years ago.
+Sara has a Bachelor of Physiotherapy and worked for Queensland Health for two years before joining The Friendlies over 10 years ago.

 During her career, Sara has also travelled as a physio with the Queensland Junior Soccer Girls team to the national titles.